elena-kolevska/redis-doc/topics/functions-intro.md

 "1640772721"
 ```

-### Default behaviure of functions (if no flags is given):
+### Default behaviour of functions (if no flags are given):

 1. Allow functions to read and write
 2. Do not run functions on OOM
 3. Do not run functions on stale replica
-4. Allow functions on cluster
+4. Allow functions on a cluster

 For full documentation of the supported flags refer to [Script Flags](lua-api#script_flags)